backdrop-contrib/slick/README.txt

     sites/../libraries/slick/slick/slick.min.js

 - CTools, for exportable optionsets -- only the main "Chaos tools" is needed.
-  If you have Views installed, CTools is already enabled.
+  If Panels or Views is installed, CTools is already enabled.

 - libraries (>=2.x)